About In Yoga and Ginger

-Ginger Roth was introduced to meditation in 1980.
-As a young girl she suffered from severe migraine headaches and used meditation techniques to help ease the discomfort.
-When she began practicing yoga postures, she incorporated the two techniques to develop the In Yoga method of practice she teaches today.
-In the early '90's Ginger studied with the late Thomas Deldeo, her primary teacher.
-Thomas gave her a foundation in yoga based on respect, insight and compassion.
-He encouraged approaching the practice of yoga by finding one's own truth in each pose.
-Ginger carries these traditions with her in her teaching methods today.
+Ginger became familiar with meditation as a teenager.
+At the time, she suffered from severe migraine headaches, and learned meditation techniques to ease her discomfort.
+When she began practicing yoga postures, she incorporated the two practices to develop the In Yoga method she teaches today.
+Ginger studied with the late Thomas Deldeo, her primary teacher.
+Thomas gave her a foundation in yoga based on respect, insight, and compassion.
+Ginger carries these lessons with her in her teaching methods today.

 In 1995 after traveling the world for two years, practicing and studying yoga (bungee jumping and sky diving too!)
-Ginger returned home and founded In Yoga studio located in Marina del Rey, California.
-It was here that the In Yoga method of practice was first developed.
+Ginger returned home and founded In Yoga studio in Marina del Rey, California.
+It was here that she developed the In Yoga method of practice.

 Ginger is a Yoga Alliance registered instructor with the highest designation of E-RYT 500.
-She has over 25,000 hours of teaching experience.
+She has over 35,000 hours of teaching experience.
 Her knowledge includes working with people new to yoga as well as training teachers.
-In addition to teaching hundreds of group classes, over the past 25 years, she has hosted a number of yoga retreats, led workshops for teenage students, been a guest teacher for the Osteogenesis Imperfecta Foundation, Loyola Marymount University and Windward School in Los Angeles, California.
-She has over 20 years of experience leading corporate yoga retreat programs, ongoing in house corporate yoga programs focusing on stress reduction and physical health and working privately with individuals who need greater support in the practice.
+In addition to teaching group classes, she has hosted a number of yoga retreats, led workshops, been a guest teacher for several organizations including the Osteogenesis Imperfecta Foundation, Loyola Marymount University and Windward School in Los Angeles, California.
+She has over 2 decades experience in leading corporate yoga retreat programs, ongoing in-house corporate yoga programs focusing on stress reduction and physical health.
+She also works privately with individuals who need greater support in their practice.

-Ginger is a long time student of Pema Chodron and draws from several years of study with this remarkable teacher.
-From these lessons she has learned the art of incorporating precision, gentleness and letting go in the practice.
+Ginger is a long-time student of Pema Chodron and draws from years of study with this remarkable teacher.
+From these lessons on compassion, she has learned the art of incorporating precision, gentleness and letting go in the practice.

-Ginger currently teaches online public classes and private corporate group classes in Broomfield and Boulder Counties, Colorado.
-She resides in Broomfield with her husband Eric, their son Alex and a tiny dog named Coco.
+Ginger teaches online classes internationally, and private corporate group classes in Broomfield and Boulder Counties, Colorado.
+She lives in Broomfield with her husband Eric, their son Alex and a tiny dog named Coco.